QaziSajid/LINE-sticker-downloader/README.txt

 sudo apt install apng2gif

 How to use:
   Download this repository.
-Exxtract the zip file.
+  Extract the zip file.
   Navigate into the extracted folder.
   Write the line sticker codes in the "numbers.txt" file, each on separate line (Contains few codes already for demo).
   Save the txt file.
   Open terminal in this folder.
   Run command: python3 linkgen.py
 After the process completes, there will be two folders "_animated" and "_static" with respective content.